Nail fungus

 Prevalence

 Nail fungus is very common.
 It is estimated that 3 to 12% of the population are affected.
-Older people are more likely to have it than younger people.
+Older people are more likely to have it than younger people because the becomes weaker as we age.

 Outlook

-Fungal nail infections don't usually have any serious consequences in people who are otherwise healthy, but they rarely go away on their own.
-If left untreated, the fungus may stay on just one part of the nail or it might spread out.
-It is not known how common that is, though.
+Fungal nail infections don’t usually have any serious consequences in people who are otherwise in good health, but they rarely go away on their own.
+Left untreated, the fungus can spread to the nail and destroy it.
+It’s not known how common that is, though.

 Nail fungus can increase the risk of a bacterial of the surrounding skin in people with diabetes or a weakened .
-The nail might also thicken, which can make it difficult to walk.
+The nail might also thicken, which can make it difficult to walk (for instance, if your shoe presses against the nail).

 Diagnosis

-It is not always easy to tell a fungal from other nail conditions.
+It is sometimes hard to tell a fungal from other nail conditions.
 For example, psoriasis can also affect the nails and look like a fungal .
-If doctors think that you may have a fungal nail , they may take a sample of the nail to be tested.
-A special dye can used to check the sample for fungal spores under a microscope.
-To find out which exact kind of fungus is causing the , though, a fungal culture needs to be grown from the sample.
-This can take about three weeks.
-Other – less common – tests are also an option, for example a closer examination of nail tissue in a laboratory.
+There are various ways of testing the nail tissue.
+Your doctor may take a sample of the nail. which can be examined for fungal spores under a microscope.
+To find out which kind of fungus is causing the , though, a fungal culture needs to be grown from the sample.
+It may take up to three weeks for the results to come back.

 Prevention

-Nail fungus is believed to often develop as a result of athlete's foot, so preventing athlete's foot could also prevent nail fungus.
-Because fungi grow particularly well in damp surroundings, it's important to make sure you keep your feet dry.
+Nail fungus is believed to often develop as a result of athlete’s foot, so preventing athlete’s foot could also prevent nail fungus.
+Because fungus grows particularly well in damp surroundings, it’s important to make sure you keep your feet dry.
 You could try the following, for example:

-• Drying your feet using both a towel and a hairdryer after showering, having a bath or swimming
+• Drying your feet using both a towel and a hairdryer after showering, having a bath or swimming, especially between your toes

 • Wearing shoes that aren’t too tight and let your feet breathe